Lesson 3: A full-fledged application to physics#

 # produce a batched version (where x has a batch dimension 0)

-# batch-averaged mean-square-error deviation between x and y_target:
+# batch-averaged mean-square-error deviation between network output and y_target:

 def mse_loss_batch(x, y_target, params):